jpreynat/gitbook-plugin-olark/README.md

 }
 ```

-You can set the Olark Site ID ID using the plugins configuration in the book.json:
+You can set the Olark Site ID using the plugins configuration in the book.json:

 ```
 {